oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-creating-sql-commands-using-python.markdown

 tags:   [SQL, Database, Python]
 ---

-Deliverable:  If a client in the old database was labelled as ‘inactive’ please ensure that they are listed as an inactive client in the new database.
+In the world of data engineering, tasks that seem simple on the surface can often be deceptively complex.
+Take for example the task of updating a new database with data from an old one, specifically ensuring that clients labeled as "inactive" in the old database are correctly listed as such in the new one.
+While it might seem like a simple SQL query would suffice, sometimes the reality is not so straightforward.
+In this blog post, we'll explore a method for achieving this task using Python and Azure, and why it might be the simplest and most efficient approach in certain situations.

-You might look at this deliverable and think, I can write this in SQL, why use Python?
+You might look at this task and think, I can write this in SQL, why use Python?
 Maybe append both tables from each database to a variable like `@old_database` and loop through them?
 The issue is, these databases are not in the same subnet in Azure, and a SQL query cannot connect to both of them simultaneously (at least not without extra work).
 I find this method simple and fast.

-First, pull in the relevant tables from both databases using SQLAlchemy, `pd.merge()` them into a single dataframe on the common column, then create a function that generates a column that flags rows based on the deliverable request.
+First, pull in the relevant tables from both databases using SQLAlchemy, `pd.merge()` them into a single dataframe on the primary key column, then create a function that generates a column that flags rows based on the deliverable request.

 {% highlight python %}